waveware4ai/delaunator-java/README.md

 I modified it by referring to the code c++, c# version.

-to verify contents, go to original site https://github.com/mapbox/delaunator
+For more information, go to original site https://github.com/mapbox/delaunator

 ## Example